verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 To enable the Jaeger [Service Performance Monitoring](https://www.jaegertracing.io/docs/latest/spm/) experimental feature in the default Jaeger instance created by Verrazzano, use the following Verrazzano custom resource.
 Verrazzano sets `jaeger.spec.query.options.prometheus.server-url` to the Prometheus server URL managed by Verrazzano, if it exists.
+To configure an external Prometheus server for your use case, override `jaeger.spec.query.options.prometheus.server-url`, `jaeger.spec.query.options.prometheus.tls.enabled` and `jaeger.spec.query.options.prometheus.tls.ca` appropriately in the Verrazzano custom resource.
+For more details, see the [Jaeger documentation](https://www.jaegertracing.io/docs/latest/deployment/#tls-support-1).

 ```yaml
 apiVersion: install.verrazzano.io/v1alpha1